Perth container terminal capacity and land transport access

 Fremantle Port Inner Harbour handles most of Western Australia’s container trade.
 Throughput at the current container terminal at Fremantle Port will be limited by urban development that constrains the road and rail connections into the port.

 In 2018–19, the port handled approximately 788,266 containers.
 This trade is expected to grow on average by 3.25% each year between 2019–20 and 2067–68.
 This growth could result in the current facility reaching capacity in around 15 years.

 These capacity constraints will need to be addressed if the freight supply chain is to remain efficient.
-These issues were formerly addressed on the Infrastructure Priority List by the Perth Freight Link initiative, but are now included as part of this initiative, which addresses both container terminal capacity and land transport access.
+These issues were formerly addressed on the Infrastructure Priority List by the Perth Freight Link proposal, but are now included as part of this proposal, which addresses both container terminal capacity and land transport access.

 Additional container terminal facilities (whether located at the current port site, or at a new Outer Harbour site south of Fremantle at Kwinana) will need to be served by road and rail connections that provide capacity for growth over the economic life of the facilities.

-The initiative includes planning, and potential corridor and site preservation, for additional container terminal capacity, and road and rail access, to accommodate future demand in Perth.
+The proposal includes planning, and potential corridor and site preservation, for additional container terminal capacity, and road and rail access, to accommodate future demand in Perth.

 In the near to medium term, there may also be an opportunity to help support growing demand with smaller-scale port and transport access investments.